Cookie Policy This website uses cookies to ensure you get the best experience on our website.

 For other pets

-It depends on a number of factors, including the type of home you have with us, your tenancy agreement, and the type of animal it is.
+It depends on a number of factors, including the type of home you have with us, your occupation contract, and the type of animal it is.
 You may also want to learn more about the type of pet you are considering so you know the level of commitment – the RSPCA website has load of advice on many different types of pets which may help you decide if a pet is right for you.

 It is really important that you get in touch if you are thinking about getting a dog, cat, or exotic pet